zf3/got-ocr-ui/README.md

 - Ensure the model files are in the correct location
 - Verify GPU drivers are up to date if using GPU acceleration
 - Check console output for any error messages
-- Increase system memory if processing large images

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+- GOT-OCR model
-- GOT-OCR2 model by MosRat
+- got.cpp by MosRat
-- ONNX Runtime for model inference
-- Windows Forms for the GUI